-Inside each of the two protection blocks there is an independent state machine comprising a couple of timers.
+Inside the protection block there is an independent state machine comprising a couple of timers.
 The first timer is used to constrain the turn-on time of the light (Ton) to be lesser than or equal to a programmable value TonMAX.
 The second timer is used to constrain the turn-off time of the light (Toff) to be greater than or equal to a programmable value ToffMIN.